Your comprehensive guide to the best wallets for storing XRP (XRP).

 It offers support for the following crypto and fiat currencies: XRP, USD, EUR, BTC, BCH, ETH, ETC, REP, DASH, QAU and XAU.
 Platform users can trade currencies and cryptocurrencies directly on the Ripple network and even trade precious metals like gold and silver.

 In terms of security, you’ll need to set up a GateHub identity and satisfy know-your-customer (KYC) requirements when you register for an account.
-GateHub also allows you to set up two-factor authentication to provide increased security.
+GateHub also allows you to set up 2-factor authentication to provide increased security.

 Easy access, user-friendly interface, holding multiple currencies